Cratecode/rust/sections/00_rust_concepts/01_rust_ownership_borrowing/README.md

 We can create these sorts of "aliases" by using **references** to our variables.
 These are also called **borrows** (you can think of it as borrowing the data from a variable).
-It's important to consider that, just like how Rust variables represent where the data "lives", references point to variables, not data.
+It's important to consider that, just like how Rust variables represent where the data "lives", references point to variables, not the data inside them.
-If we move things around,
-we'll get compiler errors because Rust doesn't let us have a reference to something that doesn't exist (check out the code for an example).
+If we try to move data while a reference to it exists, we'll get compiler errors because Rust doesn't let us have a reference to something that doesn't exist (check out the code for an example).